Kirill-Bugaev/sweetscope/README.md

 " Switch off key map for interactive cscope query let g:sweetscope_find_interactive_map = ''
 ```
+(boolean, default `0`)

 ## Key maps
 Query, search and select maps can be invoked both for word under cursor and for visually selected text.
+If you are going to change plugin default maps don't forget to set `g:sweetscope_usermaps = 1`

 ### sweetscope_find_interactive_map
 Key map for interactive cscope query.